NadiaArhbal/NadiaArhbal/README.md

 ### Hi, I'm Nadia :cherry_blossom:

-I'm a 22-year-old developer based in Belgium, i am passionate about learning all kinds of knowledge.
+I'm a 22 year-old developer based in Belgium, i am passionate about learning all kinds of knowledge.

 ## 🔭 Current Endeavors